helaili/hubot-github-tfs/README.md

 # hubot-github-tfs

-A Hubot script to integrate GitHub and Microsoft Team Foundation Server (TFS)
+A Hubot script to integrate GitHub and Microsoft Team Foundation Server (TFS).

-See [`src/github-tfs.coffee`](src/github-tfs.coffee) for full documentation.
+You can now automatically trigger a TFS build following a push on a pull request and get the build result back.

 ## Installation

-In hubot project repo, run:
+- In hubot project repo, run:

 `npm install hubot-github-tfs --save`

-Then add **hubot-github-tfs** to your `external-scripts.json`:
+- Then add **hubot-github-tfs** to your `external-scripts.json`:

 ```json
 [